prof-rossetti/nyu-info-2335-201706/notes/programming-languages/python/datatypes.md

 ## Further Exploration

-Pass an object into the `dir()` function to see what methods you can call on it.
+Pass an object into the `dir()` function to see what methods you can call on that object.

 Pass an object into the `help()` function to view documentation for that type of object.